mathjax/MathJax/mathjax/docs/rst/installation.rst

     rm -rf fonts
     unzip fonts.zip

-to udpate your copy of MathJax to the current release version.
+to update your copy of MathJax to the current release version.
 If the ``fonts.zip`` file has been updated, you will need to remove the old fonts directory and unpack the new one bring your installation up to date.
 If you keep MathJax updated in this way, you will be sure that